sounlida/envoyer-docs/1.0/introduction.md

 ## Learning More

 Laracasts has a comprehensive and **free** [video course](https://laracasts.com/series/envoyer) on Envoyer.
 Feel free to review this course if you are new to Laravel Envoyer and want a video overview of its features.

+## Envoyer IP Addresses

+If you are restricting SSH access to your server using IP whitelisting, you should whitelist the following IP addresses:

+- `209.97.156.220`
+- `142.93.64.227`